The current eCommerce situation

 - Augmented reality:

 Augmented reality (AR) is the most up-to-date technology to give online shoppers a true sense of what they are going to buy, which helps them to make a purchasing decision easier.
-AR has been a game-changer for some specific retail industries, such as fashion and home decor, as it not only provides a 3D model of an item but also helps customers to visualize the products without trying it on in person.
+AR has been a game-changer for some specific retail industries, such as fashion and home decor, as it not only provides a 3D model of an item but also helps customers to visualize the products without trying them on in person.

 Statistics show that 63% of consumers believe AR will improve their online shopping experience, and 61% of online buyers have a preference for making purchases on sites that offer AR.
 It’s apparent that augmented reality is going to be a huge advantage for your online presence in this online competition.